 Wladimir Sgibnev is a Senior Researcher at the Leibniz Institute for Regional Geography in Leipzig, Germany.
 His research focuses on questions of urban development and mobility in post-Soviet cities, and their interrelation with wider socio-economic transformation processes.
 Out of his concern with urban public transport, he has developed a particular interest in the growing role of digitalisation in the sector, such as ride-sharing or digital ticketing, and their spatial and labour-related effects.

 Pihla Toivanen is a Master’s student in Data Science in University of Helsinki.
 She is specializing in computational media research, and she has been working as a research assistant in projects related to counter media and hybrid media events.
 Her main research interest is, how concepts from social sciences could be formalized for computational methods

-Julia Velkova is a Postdoctoral Researcher at the Consumer Society Research Centre, University of Helsinki.
+Julia Velkova is an assistant professor/research fellow in Technology and Social Change at the Department for Thematic Studies, Linköping University in Sweden.
 She holds a PhD in media and communication studies from Södertörn University in Sweden.
 She currently researches temporality and geopolitics of cloud infrastructures, with particular focus on the ways in which energy, waste and data economies intersect at data centres in the Nordic countries.
 One of her cases is the Russian Yandex data centre in Finland.